j3k0/cordova-plugin-purchase-documentation/use-cases/subscription-ios.md

 In this guide, we will build a small application with a subscription that works on iOS.

+On iOS, the plugin supports simple subscriptions and subscriptions groups.
+Introductory prices and promotional offers are supported yet.

+Let's dig into this.
 We will proceed in 4 steps: setup, initialization, presentation and purchase.

 Here what we'll do.